ZeeshanJ99/ansible/README.md

 ---------------------------------------------------------------------

 ### create a playbook to install/configure mongodb in the db machine
+This code will create a new playbook.
+You can use `sudo nano db.yml` or any other suitable name to enter the text editor to paste this in.

     # Create a playbook to install and configure mongodb on the db machine
     # db 192.168.33.11